Point partition numbers: decomposable and indecomposable critical graphs: Introduction

 \section{Introduction}

 Coloring theory for graphs plays a central role in discrete mathematics and has attracted a lot of attention over the past decades.
 However, coloring theory mainly focuses on the investigation of the chromatic number $\chi$.
 In studying the chromatic number $\chi$-critical graphs became an important tool since coloring problems for $\chi$ can very often be reduced to problems about $\chi$-critical graphs.
 A graph $G$ is \DF{$\chi$-critical} if $\chi(H) < \chi(G)$ for each proper subgraph $H$ of $G$.
-The class of $\chi$-critical graphs was introduced and investigated by G. A. Dirac in the 1950s (see e.g. \cite{Dirac52} \cite{Dirac53} \cite{Dirac57} \cite{Dirac64}), and the topic of $\chi$-critical graphs has received much attention within the last six decades.
-In 1963 Gallai \cite{Gallai63a},\cite{Gallai63b} published two fundamental papers about the structure of $\chi$-critical graphs.
+The class of $\chi$-critical graphs was introduced and investigated by G. A. Dirac in the 1950s (see e.g. \cite{Dirac52,Dirac53,Dirac57,Dirac64}), and the topic of $\chi$-critical graphs has received much attention within the last six decades.
+In 1963 Gallai \cite{Gallai63a} and \cite{Gallai63b} published two fundamental papers related to the structure of $\chi$-critical graphs.
 In this paper he proves - among many other results - the following two remarkable theorems.

-\begin{theorem} [Gallai 1963] Let $G$ be a $\chi$-critical graph of order $n$.
-If $n\leq 2\chi(G)-2$, then $G$ is obtained from the disjoint union of two non-empty subgraphs $G_1$ and $G_2$ of $G$ by joining each vertex of $G_1$ to each vertex of $G_2$ by exactly one edge. \end{theorem}
+\begin{theorem} [Gallai 1963] Let $G$ be a $\chi$-critical graph of order $n$ and with $\chi(G)=k$ for $k\geq 2$.
+If $n\leq 2k-2$, then $G$ is obtained from the disjoint union of two non-empty subgraphs $G_1$ and $G_2$ of $G$ by joining each vertex of $G_1$ to each vertex of $G_2$ by exactly one edge. \end{theorem}